douglascraigschmidt/CS251/assignment4/README.md

 The files _ArrayList.h_ and _ArrayListIter.h_ contain comments that specify the class's functionality.
-Your task is to implement all of the classes and methods declared in _ArrayList.h_ and _ArrayListIter.h_ in a **strongly-exception** safe manner.
+Your task is to implement all of the classes and methods declared in _ArrayList.h_ and _ArrayListIter.h_ in an **exception-safe** manner.
 You should copy your _ScopedArray.h_ and _ScopedArray.cpp_ files from the previous assignment into the _include_ and _src_ directors, respectively, so make sure that it works properly

 The assignment is to be submitted using the link to github.com sent out via email to all class members.
 DO NOT email your assignment to